sodiboo/niri-flake/docs.md

 - type: `null or (submodule)`
 - default: `null`

-The corner radii of the surface decorations (shadow) in logical pixels.
+The corner radii of the surface layer decorations (shadow) in logical pixels.

 ## `programs.niri.settings.layer-rules.*.geometry-corner-radius.bottom-left`